punchmonster/Lovecraft-Letters/readme.md

 Please include a photo of the original letter source for verification.
 If there are any visual elements that can't be implemented in the markdown file, please include them as a `.png` file with the same title as the markdown file.

+## License

+Just mention the LetterCraft project and link back to it so other people may learn of the preservation effort.

 Project by Punchmonster